Hot Love (T. Rex song)

 "Hot Love" is a song by English glam rock band T. Rex, released as a standalone single on 12 February 1971 by record label Fly.
-It was the group's first number one placing on the UK Singles Chart, where it remained at the top for six weeks beginning on 20 March 1971.
+It was the group's first number one on the UK Singles Chart, where it remained for six weeks beginning on 14 March 1971.

 The two performances of the song on Top of the Pops in March 1971, which saw Marc Bolan dressed for the first time on television in shiny satin stagewear and glittery make-up (the latter at the suggestion of his stylist Chelita Secunda) were a crucial trigger for the glam rock movement.
-In a UK poll in 2015 it was voted eleventh on the ITV special The Nation's Favourite 70s Number One.

 Background and recording

-"Hot Love" was recorded at Trident Studios on 21 and 22 January 1971.
+"Hot Love" was first heard in December 1970 as part of a BBC Radio 1 broadcast in a version much rawer, slower, and more relaxed than the eventual release.
+The single was subsequently recorded at Trident Studios on 21 and 22 January 1971, with overdubs on 26 January.
 The single's B-sides, "Woodland Rock" and "The King of the Mountain Cometh", were recorded onto the same 16-track tape.

-The A-side, along with B side track "Woodland Rock", marks the first time a full drum kit appeared on a T. Rex song, after Bill Fifield participated in the session at Tony Visconti's suggestion.
+The A-side, along with the B-side "Woodland Rock", marks the first time a full drum kit appeared on a T. Rex song, after Bill Fifield participated in the session at Tony Visconti's suggestion.
 The single was issued and, due to its success, Fifield was invited to audition to join the band, adopting the stage name Bill Legend.
-"King of the Mountain Cometh" was the only track ever on record by the Bolan/ Finn/ Currie trio, although officially they were the whole band for all three tracks on this record.
+"King of the Mountain Cometh", initially begun during July 1970 sessions for the T. Rex album, is the only track ever on record by the Bolan/Finn/Currie trio, although officially they were the whole band for all three tracks on this record.

+"Hot Love" also marked the debut of Flo & Eddie backing vocals on a T. Rex record.
+Eddie (Howard Kaylan) had already appeared on "Seagull Woman" from 1970's T. Rex but this was Flo's (Mark Volman's) first appearance.
+During the backing vocal overdub session on January 26, the tapes reveal Bolan mentioning that the group's last single, "Ride a White Swan", had hit number 2 in the UK chart.